 The boys uniform was changed from blue to green.
 Luckily, we now have a sunsafe hat.
 It replaced caps for the boys and little hats for the girls.
 In 2004 new day and sports uniforms were introduced which are both comfortable and sunsafe.
 You can see this on our Uniforms Page.

 Saint Bernard was born in 1090 near Dijon, which is in France.
 He had a lot to do with the monks when he was growing up.

 Although he was a very gentle man, he was always fearless in giving people his opinions on things.

 Once, Saint Bernard was asked to lead a crusade.
 A crusade was sometimes called a holy war.
-The reason for this war was to reclaim the city of Jerusalem from the Turkish people who had captured the city and were killing Christians.
+The reason for this war was to reclaim the city of Jerusalem from the Turkish people who had captured the city.

 Saint Bernard died in 1153.
 During his life he had established 68 monasteries.
 His feast day is celebrated on August 20.

 St Bernard's Feast Day is celebrated on August 20.